supercakecrumb/my-eurovision-table/README.md

 ### UI Enhancements

 1. **Modern Design**: Implemented a modern, Eurovision-themed design with custom colors and styling.
-2. **Responsive Layout**: Improved responsive layout for better mobile experience.
+2. **Responsive Layout**: Fully optimized mobile experience with no horizontal scrolling.
 3. **Visual Hierarchy**: Enhanced visual hierarchy with cards, shadows, and spacing.
 4. **Interactive Elements**: Added hover effects and transitions for a more interactive feel.
 5. **Icons**: Integrated Font Awesome icons throughout the interface for visual cues.